BlockDevsUnited/Whitepaper/README.md

 software engineer than the willingness to share what they have learned.
 We are people who would normally not mix.
 But there exists among us a fellowship, a friendliness, and an understanding which enriches our vocation and personal lives.
 None of us make a sole vocation of this work.
 We do not favour a particular convention or approach towards software development.
+However geographically distributed we may be, together in our ambitions we are united.

 #### Table of Contents

-**Abstract**

 **Part 1 - Blockchain Developers United Meetups**